Presidential candidates are eyeing big Super Tuesday prizes

 Breaking News Emails

-WASHINGTON — Today and this weekend, Bernie Sanders and Kamala Harris are hitting the campaign trail — but they won’t be in Iowa OR New Hampshire.
+WASHINGTON — Sens.
+Bernie Sanders, I-Vt., and Kamala Harris, D-Calif., are hitting the campaign trail Friday and this weekend — but they won’t be in Iowa OR New Hampshire.

-Instead, they’re stumping in California and Texas, respectively — two delegate-rich Super Tuesday states.
-(By the way, Harris’ visit to the Lone Star State is her first campaign trip since Beto O’Rourke’s presidential announcement last week.)
+Instead, they are stumping in California and Texas, respectively — two delegate-rich Super Tuesday states.
+(By the way, Harris’ visit to the Lone Star State is her first campaign trip since former Rep. Beto O’Rourke, D-Texas, made his presidential announcement last week.)

-One theory of the 2020 race for the Democratic nomination is that the delegate chase in the Super Tuesday states — California (Harris’ home state), Texas (O’Rourke’s), Massachusetts (Elizabeth Warren’s), Minnesota (Amy Klobuchar’s) and Vermont (Sanders’) — will go a long way in determining the eventual winner.
+One theory of the 2020 race for the Democratic nomination is that the delegate chase in the Super Tuesday states — California (Harris’ home state), Texas (O’Rourke’s), Massachusetts (Sen. Elizabeth Warren’s), Minnesota (Sen. Amy Klobuchar’s) and Vermont (Sanders’) — will go a long way in determining the eventual winner.

-Are Bernie Sanders’ dreams for the Dem nomination dashed if he finishes worse in Iowa than he did in 2016 (a very close second to Hillary Clinton)?
+Are Sanders’ dreams for the Democratic nomination dashed if he finishes worse in Iowa than he did in 2016 (a very close second to Hillary Clinton)?

 Will O’Rourke, Warren or Klobuchar be players in their own states on Super Tuesday if they don’t deliver in Iowa or New Hampshire?